romkatv/powerlevel10k/README.md

     export DEFAULT_USER=<your username>

+#### Solarized colors

+If you want your terminal colors not so bright, you may want to use an alternate color scheme.
+One of them is "solarized": https://github.com/altercation/solarized

 ### Bugs / Contact

 If you have any requests or bug reports, please use the tracker in this Github